dliebman100/w2d1-demo/src/review.md

 ### React Component Recipe

-1. Create the design for your component.
+1. Create a design for your React application.
+Identify the components you'd need for your application.
-2. Within the `src` folder, create a new folder for your component containing the JS and CSS files (use Pascal-casing to name your folder and file names)
+2. Within the `src` folder, create a new folder for each component you identified in Step 1.
+Each folder should contain the JS, CSS, and test files for that component.
+Use Pascal-casing to name your folder and file names.
-3. Bootstrap your component in the JS file with `rcc`/`rfc`/`rconst`
+3. In each JS file, bootstrap each component with some static data.
+Use the `rcc`/`rfc`/`rconst` shortcuts.
-4. Take a look at your design.
-Which part of the app is changing?
-What data do you have to store in state?
+4. For each component, take a look at your design to decide what data needs to be stored within state versus props.
+Any part of the component that changes when the user interacts with the app needs to be stored in state.
+Any part of the component that needs to be customizable should be stored in props.
-5. Create the static version of your React component
+   i.
+Add state/props to your component. ii.
+Replace the JSX in your component with values from either the state or the props, as appropriate. iii.
+Build out the functionality of the component, including any event handlers. iv.
+At this point, you might have to "lift state up" to the parent component, if your components need to share data between them.
-6. Build out the functionality and dynamic parts of your component
+   v.
+Repeat step 4 until all components are completed.
-7. Once everything is working properly, add some CSS to finish up your component
+5. Once the app is working properly, add CSS to each component's CSS file to style your application.